Little Arduino Robot Hand

 To control it, all I wanted was four inputs to give the hand four different functions, so I opted for a basic control board PCB (printed circuit board) that would have four buttons (for the inputs), and would be powered by a separate 5V power supply for the six servos.

-Finally, there was the shiny new Arduino Uno which would be powered by my laptop.
+Finally, there was the Arduino Uno which would be powered by my laptop.